Scopolamine: Recreational and religious use

 While it has been occasionally used recreationally for its hallucinogenic properties, the experiences are often unpleasant, mentally and physically.
 It is also physically dangerous and officially classified as a deliriant drug, so repeated recreational use is rare.
-In June 2008, more than 20 people were hospitalized with psychosis in Norway after ingesting counterfeit rohypnol tablets containing scopolamine.
+In June 2008, more than 20 people were hospitalized with psychosis in Norway after ingesting counterfeit flunitrazepam tablets containing scopolamine.
 In January 2018, 9 individuals were hospitalized in Perth, Western Australia, after reportedly ingesting scopolamine.

 The alkaloid scopolamine, when taken recreationally for its psychoactive effect, is usually taken in the form of preparations from plants of the genera Datura or Brugmansia, often by adolescents or young adults in order to achieve hallucinations and an altered state of consciousness induced by muscarinic antagonism.
 In circumstances such as these, the intoxication is usually built on a synergistic, but even more toxic mixture of the additional alkaloids in the plants which includes atropine and hyoscyamine.

 Historically, the various plants that produce scopolamine have been used psychoactively for spiritual and magical purposes, particularly by witches in western culture and indigenous groups throughout the Americas, such as Native American tribes like the Chumash.
 When entheogenic preparations of these plants were used, scopolamine was considered to be the main psychoactive compound and was largely responsible for the hallucinogenic effects, particularly when the preparation was made into a topical ointment, most notably flying ointment.

 Scopolamine is reported to be the only active alkaloid within these plants that can effectively be absorbed through the skin to cause effects.
 Different recipes for these ointments were explored in European witchcraft at least as far back as the early modern period and included multiple ingredients to help with the transdermal absorption of scopolamine, such as animal fat, as well as other possible ingredients to counteract its noxious and dysphoric effects.

 In the Bible, there are multiple mentions of Mandrake, a psychoactive and hallucinogenic plant root that contains scopolamine.
 It was associated with fertility and (sexual) desire for which it was yearned by Rachel, who was "barren" (infertile) but trying to conceive.

 Interrogation

-The effects of scopolamine were studied for use as a truth serum in interrogations in the early 20th century, but because of the side effects, investigations were dropped.
+Investigations on potential use of scopolamine as a truth serum during interrogations were conducted in the early 20th century, and were ultimately dropped because of the side effects.
 In 2009, the Czechoslovak state security secret police were proven to have used scopolamine at least three times to obtain confessions from alleged antistate dissidents.